Davphla/awesome-epitech/README.md

 - [Pushswap tester](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/checkers/pushswap) - A number generator and a tester for the pushswap project.
 - [Sokoban tester](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/checkers/sokoban) - A tester for the sokoban project.
 - [Antman tester](https://github.com/Just1truc/Antman_tester) - A tester for the antman project.
+- [Corewar tester](https://github.com/MikaelVallenet/Corewar/tree/main/bonus/moulinette) - A tester for the compiler part of the Corewar project.

 #### Tek 2